eldbxor/Android-BLE-Scanner-Recorder/README.md

 # About this app
-This app scan and record advertising bluetooth data. <br />
+This app scans and records advertising bluetooth data. <br />
-you can change scan period.
-Scan periods are Low Latency, Balanced, Low Power and Opportunistic. <br />
+you can also change the scanning period.
+The scanning periods are Low Latency, Balanced, Low Power and Opportunistic. <br />
-Also you can save scan result to excel form(.xls). <br />
+you can save scan results to excel form(.xls).
+You can rename an excel file. <br />
-You can rename excel file and if it have same file’s name already existed, It will be writed subsequently. <br />
+if it has the same file name that already exists, it will be written subsequently. <br />
-If you want to save scan result during specific time, you can use auto close timer.
+If you want to save scan results for a specific time, you can use the auto close timer.

 # Contacts
 Created by Lee Yootaek <br />